morewings/css-vars-hook/README.md

 ### Change theme from outside

 Themes can also be applied outside the hook in an idiomatic React way.
-Please note, that this way of application will make application rerender at least once.
+Please note, that this way will make application rerender at least once.

 ```jsx
 import React, {Fragment, useState, useCallback} from 'react';